SDSU Retirement Association

 There will be three types of committees

-- Ad Hoc Committees - Ad Hoc Committees shall have defined scope and authority, shall hold meetings as necessary to conduct business, and shall maintain a regular membership of not fewer than three.
-The Chair of each Ad Hoc Committee shall be elected from and by the membership of the Committee except where otherwise provided in the Bylaws.
-Ad Hoc Committees are intent-specific and may conduct investigations and make recommendations for action within their areas of influence.
+- Ad Hoc Committees - Ad Hoc Committees shall have defined scope and authority.
+Their purpose shall be intent-specific and they may conduct investigations and make recommendations for action within their areas of influence.

-- Action/Project Committees - Action/Project Committees of the Association may be appointed by the President.
+- Action/Project Committees - Action/Project Committees shall have define scope and authority.
 Their purpose shall be to investigate particular issues brought before the Association.

 Section 2.
 Establishment of Committees

 The following Standing Committees shall be established by these Bylaws.
 Other Standing Committees may be established through amendment of these Bylaws.
 All new committees shall be Ad Hoc for a period of one (1) year before being added to the list of Standing Committees.
-All committees shall bring recommendations for action to the Executive Committee.
+All committees shall determine the Committee’s calendar and, if feasible, its preliminary agenda.
+Committees shall also bring recommendations for action to the Executive Committee.

 - Communications Committee Scholarship Committee